 As with several of these past outer planet missions powered by RTGs, New Horizons does not carry a battery for storing power.
 The spacecraft's shunt regulator unit maintains a steady input from the RTG and dissipates power the spacecraft cannot use at a given time.
 New Horizons can ease the strain on its limited power source by cycling science instruments on and off during planetary encounters.

 An RTG has no moving parts.
-The power system transforms the heat emitted by the plutonium dioxide fuel directly into electricity using solid-state thermoelectric converters, which generate electricity using the flow of heat from the large temperature difference between the hot nuclear fuel and the cold environment of space outside the generator.
+The power system transforms the heat emitted by the plutonium oxide fuel directly into electricity using solid-state thermoelectric converters, which generate electricity using the flow of heat from the large temperature difference between the hot nuclear fuel and the cold environment of space outside the generator.